FAIR-Chem/fairchem/applications/adsorb-ml/scripts/README.md

 ```

 **Step 4**: run VASP single points or relaxations on best k
-Filter for convergence
+Be sure to filter for convergence, see `utils.py` for example code.

 **Step 5**: evaluate
-dense_eval.py with specific format
+Run dense_eval.py with the specified format of predictions to get the success rate and DFT speedup.
+See `write_sample_results.py` for an example of how to format the predictions.